katie-devs/Biodiversity_offset_effectiveness/README.md

 # Biodiversity_offset_effectiveness
-This repository contains code and input data used in the paper under review 'Madagascar's biggest mine is set to achieve No Net Loss of Forest'
+This repository contains code and input data used in the paper under review 'Madagascar's biggest mine is on track to achieve No Net Loss of Forest' by Katie Devenish, Sebastien Desbureaux, Simon Willcock and Julia PG Jones.

 # Input data